hsyl20/ghc-cross-compilation/index.rst

 call ``configure`` in custom ``Setup.hs`` on Unix-like platforms though, passing it flags to specify the actual target if necessary.

+But for sake of unix-only packages it wouldn't be hard to teach Cabal to use `--build`, `--host`, and other Autotools conventinos.
+Autotools, after all, may be nasty and crude, but does actually have not-so-bad support for cross compilation thanks to GNU trying to sneak onto all manner of proprietery Unices in the 1990s.

 Remove platform CPP
 -------------------